Home Alone (franchise): Home Alone (1990)

 Home Alone is primarily a coming-of-age story about an eight-year-old boy named Kevin McCallister (Macaulay Culkin).
-He is the youngest of five children who is frequently bullied by his older siblings.
+He is the youngest of five children who is frequently bullied by his malicious oldest brother, Buzz (Devin Ratray), and his other siblings.
 After events transpire between him and his family, he wishes that he had no family when his mother is punishing him for what he feels are unjustified reasons.
 She warns him to be careful what he wishes for and he ignores it.
 He wakes up the next day to discover that he is the only one left in the house.
 He thinks his wish came true and that he is finally alone without his obnoxious family.
 In reality, he was left home by mistake.
 His family is en route to France for a holiday trip.
 While his parents realize their mistake and scramble to get back to the United States, Harry and Marv, a pair of thieves known as the "Wet Bandits", attempt to burglarize the house.
 Kevin makes it seem like the house is not empty and fills the house with a collection of homemade booby traps.
 Kevin manages to trap the bandits and they get arrested, just as his family return home.
 The film became the highest-grossing film of 1990, grossing $476,684,675 worldwide.
 The film initially received mixed reviews from critics upon release, although reception became more favorable over the years.
 It was widely popular with audiences.
 It was also nominated for two Academy Awards for Best Original Score for John Williams and Best Original Song for "Somewhere in My Memory", but lost to Dances with Wolves and Dick Tracy respectively.
 Macaulay Culkin's performance garnered him a Golden Globe Award nomination for Best Actor – Motion Picture Musical or Comedy, but lost to Gérard Depardieu for his performance in Green Card.

 Home Alone 2: Lost in New York (1992)

 Set one year after the events of the first film, Kevin McCallister loses track of his family at the airport to which he accidentally gets on a plane headed for New York City while the rest of the McCallisters fly to Florida.
 Now alone in one of the largest cities in the world, Kevin cons his way into a room at the Plaza Hotel and begins his usual antics, such as purchasing exorbitant amounts of sweets and junk food, or renting a limousine.
-When Kevin discovers that the Wet Bandits (now the Sticky Bandits) Harry and Marv are on the loose again, he stops them from robbing charity money from Duncan's Toy Chest on Christmas Eve by setting up booby traps in his uncle's partially renovated house.
+When Kevin discovers that the Wet Bandits (now the Sticky Bandits) Harry and Marv are on the loose again, this time in New York, he stops them from robbing charity money from Duncan's Toy Chest on Christmas Eve by setting up booby traps in his uncle's partially renovated house.